tuzhucheng/MP-CNN-Variants/README.md

 * Hua He, Kevin Gimpel, and Jimmy Lin.
 [Multi-Perspective Sentence Similarity Modeling with Convolutional Neural Networks](http://aclweb.org/anthology/D/D15/D15-1181.pdf). *Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP 2015)*, pages 1576-1586.

-The SICK and MSRVID datasets are available in https://github.com/castorini/data, as well as the GloVe word embeddings.
+The datasets are available in https://github.com/castorini/data, as well as the GloVe word embeddings.

 Directory layout should be like this:
 ```